collectiveaccess/WikiDataIntegration/README.md

 - pywikibot to interact with Wikimedia / Wikidata
 - fastAPI to run an API
-- jupyter lab to run a jupyter notebooks
+- jupyter lab to run jupyter notebooks

 Directories

 - api: code that runs the API
 - data: hardcoded data for this demo
-- logs: logs
+- logs: log files
-- notebooks: jupyter notebook to test the code
+- notebooks: jupyter notebooks used during development
 - notes: random notes
 - scripts: scripts that run the API, interact with wikidata, import records to local instance of Wikibase